 If your plan is to start the program in January, you need to have all of the prerequisites completed by early December.
 For the August start, you must complete the prerequisites by early July.

 Continuing the Conversation

 Your advisor will stay in close contact with you throughout the application process, but it’s not to pester you.
 His/her job is to champion your entry into the ABSN program.
 When you’re ready to complete our nursing school application, your advisor will send you an application link with detailed instructions.
 He/she will guide you in creating the most competitive application possible.

 Our Advice for Your Application

-According to Loyola enrollment advisor Payton Leach, a lot of applicants tend to overthink the application process.
+According to Loyola Director of ABSN Enrollment Payton Leach, a lot of applicants tend to overthink the application process.
 When navigating the process, she says it’s really just a matter of:

 As part of the application process, you’ll need to supply the following materials:

 - Prerequisite completion form